World 🢖 North America 🢖 Caribbean 🢖 Bahamas

 - Vertical Blue.
 The official Website.
 Accessed on July 6, 2011

 - Beautiful base jump imitation in Deans Blue Hole by Guillaume Néry.
 The Huffington Post.
 Accessed on July 17, 2010

-Interested visitor of the Bahamas will be rewarded with many unique monuments of nature and also several exciting cultural attractions.
-Islands are rich with legends including stories about unusual creatures looming in the wild forests and swamps.
+An interested visitor of the Bahamas will be rewarded with many unique monuments of nature and also several exciting cultural attractions.
+Islands are rich with legends including stories about unusual creatures looming in the wild forest and swamps.

 The Dive Atlas of the World offers an inspirational tour of top dive sites around the world, based on first-hand experience, and photographed by experts.

 The Kantaberry Tales: A collection of Bahamian short stories

 The twelve stories that comprise the Kantaberry Tales are about the people and events that have helped to identify this part of the Bahamas known as North Eleuthera as the most unique and diverse place within the country.
 From tales of shipwrecks and pirates, of child prodigies and teenage pregnancies, of Haitian voodoo and mail order brides, there’s a story here that will make you think, laugh or cry, but a story that you will remember and want to share with a friend.